cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 # C509 Certificate Signing Request {#CSR}

-The section defines the format of a C509 Certificate Signing Request (CSR), also known as a C509 Certificate Request, based on and compatible with RFC 2986 {{RFC2986}} reusing the formatting for C509 certificates defined in {{certificate}}.
+This section defines the format of a C509 Certificate Signing Request (CSR), also known as a C509 Certificate Request, based on and compatible with RFC 2986 {{RFC2986}} reusing the formatting of C509 certificates defined in {{certificate}}.

-Different types of C509 Certificate Requests are specified using the same CBOR encoding and differing only in what is being signed and what type of C509 certificate is being requested:
+Different types of C509 Certificate Requests are defined, see {{csr-type}}, all using the same CBOR encoding and differing only in what is being signed and what type of C509 certificate is being requested:

-* Analogously to C509 certificates, the C509 Certificate Request can be an invertible CBOR re-encoding of a DER encoded RFC 2986 certification request, or it can be natively signed where the signature is calculated over the CBOR encoding instead of the DER encoding.
+* The C509 Certificate Request can either be an invertible CBOR re-encoding of a DER encoded RFC 2986 certification request, or it can be natively signed where the signature is calculated over the CBOR encoding instead of the DER encoding.

-* The requested C509 certificate can be of type 0 or 1, see {{type}}.
+* The requested C509 certificate in the C509 Certificate Request can either be of type 0 or of type 1, see {{type}}.

-This enables the four combinations defined in {{csr-type}}, most common variants are expected to be:
+This enables the four combinations defined in {{csr-type}}, the most common variants are expected to be:

 * c509CertificateType = 0.
-Natively signed C509 Certificate Requests for C509 Type 0, which removes the need for ASN.1 and DER parsing and re-encoding in the requesting party.
+This type indicates that the C509 Certificate Request is natively signed, and that the requested certificate format is C509 Type 0.
+This encoding removes the need for ASN.1 and DER parsing and re-encoding in the requesting party.

 * c509CertificateType = 3.
-CBOR re-encoded RFC 2986 certification requests for C509 Type 1, which is backwards compatible with legacy certification request and with reduced transport overhead.
+This type indicates that the C509 Certificate Request is CBOR re-encoded RFC 2986 certification requests, and that the requested certificate formate is C509 Type 1.
+This encoding is backwards compatible with legacy RFC 2986 certification requests and X.509 certificates, but enables a reduced transport overhead.

 subjectSignatureAlgorithm can be a signature algorithm or a non-signature proof-of-possession algorithm, e.g. as defined in {{RFC6955}}.
 In the latter case, the signature is replaced by a MAC and requires a public Diffie-Hellman key of the verifier distributed out-of-band.
 Both kinds are listed in the C509 Signature Algorithms Registry, see {{sigalg}}.